RWDevathon/SkyMind-Neural-Manipulators/README.md

 * Switching protocols (except to None) can only be done once every half hour.
 * Only one protocol may be active at a time.
 * Pawns find having this implant very unnerving, and it does increase hunger rate due to high power consumption.
-* Drones, being unable to connect to the SkyMind network and being unable to use half these protocols any way, will find no use from this implant despite it being installable.
-* The implant counts as a SkyMind Transceiver for organics, and is mutually exclusive with it and receivers.
+* The implant counts as a SkyMind Transceiver, and is mutually exclusive with it and receivers.

 ## Known Issues / Incompatibilities
 - None so far.